Medical Cardiac Arrest OSCE

 SHx: unknown

-- Safe management of the clinically unwell patient
+- Observe the safe management of a clinically unwell patient.

-- Demonstration of an effective primary survey in the medically unwell patient
+- Observe the demonstration of an effective primary survey in the medically unwell patient.

-- Demonstration of teamwork, communication and effective clinical leadership
+- Observe the demonstration of teamwork, communication and effective clinical leadership.

-- Safe use of resuscitation guidelines in the management of an adult in cardiac arrest
+- Observe the safe use of resuscitation guidelines in the management of an adult in cardiac arrest.

 External Resources